tbklang/documentation/docs_src/implementation/35-typechecking.md

 In the case of coercion an application of $coerce()$ is applied to the incoming instruction, as to produce an instruction $coerceInstr_{i}$, a `CastedValueInstruction`, which wraps the original instruction inside of it but allows for a type cast/conversion to the target type, therefore making the statement, $type_{i} = typeof(coerce(instr_{i}))$ (which is the same as $type_{i} = typeof(coerceInstr_{i})$), valid.

 TODO: Document this now

+Coercion has a set of rules (TODO: docuemnt them) in terms of what can be coerced.
+AT the end of the day if the coercion fails then a `CoercionException` is thrown, if, however it succeeds then a `CastedValueInstruction` will be placed into the memory location (the variable) pointed to by the `ref` parameter of `typeEnforce(..., ..., ref Instruction coercedInstruction, true)`.

+TODO: Document the usage of this for variable assignments for example